Transitions

 National

-NASEN / Whole school SEND: NASEN / Whole school SEND offer a range of CPD webinars, leaflets and other information from supporting successful transitions, transitions for SEND CYP and transition planning for year 11 as well as resource packs including a pack to support KS4 SEND transition.
+- NASEN and whole school SEND offer a range of CPD webinars, leaflets and other information from supporting successful transitions, transitions for SEND CYP and transition planning for year 11 as well as resource packs including a pack to support KS4 SEND transition.

-Education Endowment Fund: This Education Endowment Fund blog which explores how bridging projects can address a number of transition challenges.
+- This Education Endowment Fund blog explores how bridging projects can address a number of transition challenges.

 Norfolk

-Toolkit: Norfolk County Council are developing a toolkit for schools and settings focused on transitions which includes a timeline of suggested transition activities and welcome packs.
+- Norfolk County Council has a toolkit for schools and settings focused on transitions which includes a timeline of suggested transition activities and welcome packs.